 What if we could create a sustainable future with our own fluids?

-The research behind the taboo/body-fluid based material combines open source biotechnology, feminist fermentation, the construction of a do-it-yourself sensibility in symbiosis with the environment, to create erotic biotech artefacts, sustainable sexual prostheses and bodyfluid-based biosilicons.
+The research behind the taboo/body-fluid-based material combines open-source biotechnology, feminist fermentation, and the construction of a do-it-yourself sensibility in symbiosis with the environment, to create erotic biotech artefacts, sustainable sexual prostheses and body fluid-based biosilicons.

 During the heating of the solution, mineral salts are added up to its saturation, until they no longer dissolve, then the solution is further filtered and poured into an acrylic container where the fabric or threads to be crystallised will be inserted, making sure that they do not touch the bottom or sides of the container.

 Crystallisation is a common and useful laboratory technique, it is based on the principle that a substance dissolved in a hot saturated solution separates from it after cooling.
 Menstrual blood is composed of water, dead cells, lipids, proteins, hormones and stem cells.
 The crystallisation of menstrual blood is a long process and good results are not always obtained due to various conditions such as the type of consistency of the monthly period and the temperature of the surrounding environment.
 During and after the collection of menstrual blood using the moon cup or glass jars, everything must be sterilised and stored in the refrigerator or freezer until the end of the menstrual cycle.